WALKs from Drovers Retreat

 There are many stunning walks from the doorstep of Drovers Retreat, and several official walking trails are only a short distance away.
 Offa's Dyke Path and Visitors Centre can be found at the nearby market town of Knighton (9 miles).
 Glyndwr’s Way also passes through Knighton.
 You can pick up both trails from other access points closer to Drovers Retreat.

 In addition, the Heart of Wales railway, which runs between Shrewsbury and Swansea, has a station two miles from Drovers Retreat at Dolau, between Llanbister Road and Penybont, and a Heart of Wales Trail is being developed for visitors to the area.

-Drovers Retreat is part of the Walkers Welcome accreditation by Visit Wales.
+Drovers Retreat is part of the Walkers and Cyclists Welcome accreditation by Visit Wales.